lucywyman/blog/source/content/oscon-2017.rst

 both interesting and hilarious.
 This talk covered the major threats facing web applications today (namely `XSS`_, `Cookie hijacking`_, `CSRF`_, and `referrer data leakage`_), and what we as web developers can actively and easily do to prevent those attacks.
+Favorite quote was

+"To allow inline javascript, I need to add :code:`script-src unsafe-inline;`.
+Writing 'unsafe-inline' feels so good."

 Key Takeaways:

 * `Content Security Policy`_ is a `W3C`_ standard for security related http header content
 * https://caniuse.com to look up which security policies are supported by which browsers
 * CSP works by having the header and a 'directive', for example :code:`default-src 'self';`